 The Seller knows that to sell the business he will have to share information with the Prospective Buyer that he otherwise would prefer kept away from both the public and the other stakeholders such as employees, suppliers or customers.

 Because of this, the Seller often insists that I qualify the Prospective Buyer to ensure that information is only shared with folks who have the ‘time, talent and treasure’ to buy the business.

 And it works.
-We’ve really never had an instance of folks claiming more time, talent or treasure than they really had.
+I’ve really never had an instance of folks claiming more time, talent or treasure than they really had.

 The Seller will definitely insist that the Prospective Buyer sign a Non-disclosure Agreement.
-The Prospective Buyer will agree not to share anything he learns with anybody other than his lawyer, accountant or other professional advisers and that these people will also be bound by this agreement.
+The Prospective Buyer will agree not to share anything he learns with anybody other than his lawyer, accountant or other professional advisers and who will also be bound by this agreement.